 Don't use the filename as the alt text:

 The filename of an image is often not descriptive and may not provide any useful information about the image.
 Instead, use a meaningful alt description.

-Screen readers already announce that an image is present, so these phrases are redundant and add unnecessary clutter.
+Screen readers already announce that an image is present, so these phrases and labels are redundant and add unnecessary noise.

 Test your alt descriptions to ensure they are read aloud by screen readers and convey the intended meaning.

 ✅ Do this: <img alt=”A black German Shepherd puppy looking up.” src=”puppy.jpg” /> ❌ Don't do this: <img src=”puppy.jpg” /> Screen reader will speak the image name ❌ Don't do this: <img alt="puppy.jpg" src=”puppy.jpg” /> Screen reader will also speak the image name ❌ Don't do this either: <img alt="puppy" src=”puppy.jpg” /> "puppy" ? cool story bro